 Learn How To Lose

 If you win against a competitive person, they aren’t angry.
-The loss is bothersome, but it makes them review their strategy.
+The loss is bothersome, but it only makes them review their strategy.

 Emotionally, it’s not the terrible heartbreak it is for non-competitive people.
 This is because a competitor is focused on the process.

-They want to win, but they are more concerned with being better.
+They want to win, but they’re more concerned with being better.
 Since they aren’t focused on the outcome of winning, they aren’t as hurt if they take an L while giving their best.